ZupIT/beagle-docs/content/en/docs/Tutorials/Test/Benchmark Beagle Movies.md

 | Search | 12,8 KB | 14,45 KB |
 | **Test results** | **438,84 KB** | **318,55 KB** |

-To more complex screens, the server-driven payload will be bigger.
+For more complex screens, the server-driven payload will be bigger.
 It is important to mention that Beagle uses a [cache](/docs/resources/cache/) mechanism and this test is only considered in the first request.

 {{% alert color="info" %}}
-The advantage when using Beagle it is because **you only develop the screen once**, while in other native screens you will have to develop for every platform.
+The advantage when using Beagle it is because **you only develop the screen once**, while in other native screens you will have to develop one for every platform.
 {{% /alert %}}

 ### Response time